-- 139. Where termination benefits fall due more than 12 months after the balance sheet date, they should be discounted using the discount rate specified in paragraph 78. - 140.
-In the case of an offer made to encourage voluntary redundancy, the measurement of termination benefits should be based on the number of employees expected to accept the offer.
+- Where termination benefits fall due more than 12 months after the reporting period, they shall be discounted using the discount rate specified in paragraph 78. - 140 In the case of an offer made to encourage voluntary redundancy, the measurement of termination benefits shall be based on the number of employees expected to accept the offer.

-- 141. Where there is uncertainty about the number of employees who will accept an offer of termination benefits, a contingent liability exists.
-As required by IAS 37, provisions, contingent liabilities and contingent assets, an enterprise discloses information about the contingent liability unless the possibility of an outflow in settlement is remote. - 142.
-As required by IAS 8, net profit or loss for the period, fundamental errors and changes in accounting policies, an enterprise discloses the nature and amount of an expense if it is of such size, nature or incidence that its disclosure is relevant to explain the performance of the enterprise for the period.
-Termination benefits may result in an expense needing disclosure in order to comply with this requirement. - 143.
-Where required by IAS 24, related party disclosures, an enterprise discloses information about termination benefits for key management personnel.
+- Where there is uncertainty about the number of employees who will accept an offer of termination benefits, a contingent liability exists.
+As required by IAS 37 an entity discloses information about the contingent liability unless the possibility of an outflow in settlement is remote. - As required by IAS 1, an entity discloses the nature and amount of an expense if it is material.
+Termination benefits may result in an expense needing disclosure in order to comply with this requirement. - 143 Where required by IAS 24 an entity discloses information about termination benefits for key management personnel.